Esri/geomessage-simulator-qt/GeoMessageSpecification/GeoMessageSpecification.md

     - 2 = green
     - 3 = blue
     - 4 = yellow
+- `<environment>`: the environment in which the associated track is operating.
+Valid values:
+    - `air`: the track is operating in the air.
+    - `land`: the track is operating on land.
+    - `subsurface`: the track is operating below the surface.
+    - `surface`: the track is operating on the surface.

 A GeoMessage may contain many other elements, depending on `<_type>`, and these elements are specified in the XSD files in the [schema directory](./schema/).